-In addition to faith formation, SPBS believes in educating the “whole child”, and preparing them for success both now and in the future.
-Therefore, “Creating Excellence in Faith, Academics, and Service” serves as the charism/motto of our school.
-Accelerated classes and departmentalization for Grades 6-8 were implemented in the fall of 1997, along with a school wide discipline system.
-The Junior High Science Lab and indoor lockers for Grades Six through Eight were built in the fall of 1998, as part of the complete renovation of the school’s “upper building”.
-Air conditioning was also installed in all the classrooms at that time.
-During the summer of 2000, the school’s central patio/lunch area was re-built: a new patio cover was installed; fans and lights were provided; asphalt was removed and concrete poured to create a new patio; and new student lunch tables were purchased.
-The Health Room was completely renovated during the summer of 2001, and it also serves as an office for the Junior High Teacher Aide as well as a staff work room.
-A P.E. equipment shed was installed near the sports field in May of 2004.
-During the summer of 2004, the “lower building” was completely renovated: the last remaining asbestos was removed; student bathrooms were renovated; and Resource and Small-Group Instruction Rooms were constructed.
+SPBS is a thriving 100% Catholic parochial elementary school.
+Accelerated classes and departmentalization for Grades 6-8, a new school wide discipline program, and new report cards were implemented in the fall of 1997.
+The Jr. High Science Lab was added in 1998 as part of the complete renovation of the “upper building”.
+Air conditioning was installed in all of the classrooms at that time, and classrooms were re-configured to divide SPBS into “lower grades” and “intermediary grades”, thereby creating a distinct Junior High section complete with indoor lockers.
+During the summer of 2000, the patio/lunch area was re-built: a new patio cover was installed, all old asphalt between the two school buildings was removed and concrete was poured to create a new patio.
+The Health Room was completely renovated during the summer of 2001, and it serves as an office/work room and Health Room.
+A new permanent P.E. equipment shed was built near the sports field in May of 2004.
+During the summer of 2004 the lower grades’ building was completely renovated: the last remaining asbestos was removed; bathrooms were remodeled and Resource and Small-Group Instruction Rooms were constructed.

-During the summer of 2005, the SPB Hall floor was retrofitted with state-of-the-art athletic flooring, for use by our school volleyball and basketball teams.
-A new upgraded surround-sound system was also installed, for use by our school’s fine arts productions held in the Hall.
-Summer 2006 saw the complete renovation of the SPBS Library, with the addition of new technology and computers for students/librarians; custom bookshelves to accommodate our growing book inventory; a fully automated check-out system; and new carpet.
-During the summer of 2007, SPBS had a much-needed Art Program Room built.
-During the summer of 2009, counter tops/cabinets in the Media Rooms and upper building classrooms were rebuilt and refurbished, and new carpet was installed throughout the upper building.
-During the summer of 2010 the patio roof was refurbished, the flooring was replaced in the Computer Lab and Kindergarten, Smartboards were installed, and upgrades were provided to the digital technology in the classrooms.
-In 2011 new iMac computers were purchased by the school for the Computer Lab, and a campus-wide digital video surveillance system was installed with monitors in several locations.
-In addition, SPBS installed both a commercial-grade wireless network for SPBS and a school wide security system.
-For the 2013-2014 school year, SPBS purchased 112 iPads and two wireless iPad carts, all for student use in the classrooms.
-During the summer of 2014 a new and upgraded fire alarm system was installed throughout the school: every classroom has the ability to access Apple TV, and every classroom had a SmartBoard installed.
-During the 2014-2015 academic year, a locked security gate and new wrought iron fencing were built at the entrance to the school, in order to help increase safety for our school community during school hours.
+During the summer of 2005, the SPB Hall floor was retrofitted with new state-of-the-art athletic flooring.
+A new upgraded surround-sound system was also installed, specifically designed for use with our school’s fine arts productions held in the Hall.
+Summer 2006 saw the complete renovation of the SPBS Library, with the addition of new technology and computers for students/librarians; student study carrels; custom bookshelves to accommodate our growing book inventory; a fully automated check-out system; and new carpet.
+During the summer of 2007, we built an Art Program Room.
+During the summer of 2009, we upgraded counter tops in the Media Rooms and installed new carpet throughout the upper building.
+During the summer of 2010 we refurbished the patio roof; added new flooring to the Computer Lab; and continued to install Smartboards and upgrade digital technology in all the classrooms.
+In 2011 new iMac computers were purchased for the Computer Lab; the Faculty Room and its Kitchen were renovated and new appliances were installed; and the Kindergarten hallway and classroom both received bright new VCT flooring.
+New textbook series were purchased for the 2014-15 academic year in Religion and Math, and we recently installed a commercial-grade wireless network for SPBS to support our 100+ student iPads.
+New upgraded fire alarm and school wide security systems were recently installed, along with Apple TV software, and SmartBoards in all classrooms.
+In addition, we installed a new locked security gate, camera and intercom at the school entrance in December 2014.